 Candace currently serves on the Board for the Capital Area Food Bank’s Food from the Bar Program, Co-Chair of the Women’s Bar Association of DC’s Working Parents Committee, Board Member of the Berkeley-based refugee non-profit, Partnerships for Trauma Recovery (PTR), and Board Member of Alice Deal Middle School in Washington, DC.
 Candace is also a member of the DC Bar Litigation Section’s E-Discovery and Information Governance Committee and the DC and Richmond groups of Women in eDiscovery (former 2-term Board Member in DC).

-Candace hold a bachelor of arts degree (magna cum laude) from Auburn University, a master of arts degree (with honors) from the University of Alabama, and a juris doctorate (cum laude) from American University, Washington College of Law.
+Candace holds a B.A. (magna cum laude) from Auburn University, an M.A. (with honors) from the University of Alabama, and a J.D. (cum laude) from American University, Washington College of Law.
 Candace is fluent in Spanish, loves to travel, write and read.
-She is married to Frank and has one daughter, Kate (and a dog and three cats).
 Bar Admissions: District of Columbia, New Mexico and Texas.

 Michael R. Clarke has extensive experience handling all phases of e-discovery in civil litigations, class actions, and government investigations.Since beginning work for Tanenholz & Associates in 2015, Michael has focused on second level quality control review and developing targeted searches to isolate documents for inclusion in witness preparation and deposition binders.